pypa/pipx/README.md

 ## Overview: What is `pipx`?

-pipx is a tool to help you install and run end-user applications written in Python. pipx **is not** a tool for development or publishing of your code -- it's only for consuming already published packages.
+pipx is a tool to help you install and run end-user applications written in Python.
+It's roughly similar to macOS's `brew`, JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b), and Linux's `apt`.
+It's closely related to `pip`.
+In fact, it uses pip, but is focused installing and managing packages that have entry points.
+For library installation you should use pip, not pipx.
+But for application installation, consider pipx.

-If you are familiar macOS's `brew`, it's kind of like that but for Python applications.
-If you are familiar with JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b), it's kind of like that but also allows you to install packages.
-If you are familiar with `pip`, it's kind of like that but is only focused on installing packages that have entry points.

 pipx does not ship with pip, but installing it is often an important part of bootstrapping your system.

+### Where Does `pipx` Install Apps From?
+By default, `pipx` uses the same package index as `pip`, [PyPI](https://pypi.org/). `pipx` can also install from all other sources pip can, such as a local directory, wheel, git url, etc.

 Python and PyPI allow developers to distribute code with "console script entry points".
-These scripts let users call into Python code from the command line, effectively acting like standalone applications. `pipx` is a tool to install and run any of these thousands of Python applications available on PyPI in a safe, convenient, and reliable way. **In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.** Not all Python packages have entry points, but many do.
+These entry points let users call into Python code from the command line, effectively acting like standalone applications.

+`pipx` is a tool to install and run any of these thousands of Python applications available on PyPI in a safe, convenient, and reliable way. **In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.** Not all Python packages have entry points, but many do.

+If you would like to make your package compatible with pipx, all you need to do is add a [`console_scripts`](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-console-scripts-entry-point) entry point.
+If you're a poetry user, use [these instruction](https://python-poetry.org/docs/pyproject/#scripts).

+## Features
-`pipx` enables you to:
+`pipx` enables you to

-- Safely install packages to isolated environments, while globally exposing their CLI entry points so you can run them from anywhere (see the `install` command).
+- Expose CLI entrypoints of packages ("apps") installed to isolated environments (see the `install` command).
 This guarantees no dependency conflicts and clean uninstalls!
 - Easily list, upgrade, and uninstall packages that were installed with pipx
 - Run the latest version of a Python application in a temporary environment (see the `run` command)